-It’s been a long time since I’ve done a “Tree of the Day” post (the last one was way back in my pre-motherhood days of January 2013), but I’ve decided to dust this series off because my Google calendar keeps reminding me I have a blog post “due” (because I’m the kind of person who enters every one of their to-dos into an online calendar and then procrastinates on actually doing them).
+It’s been a long time since I’ve done a “Tree of the Day” post (the last one was way back in my pre-motherhood days of January 2013).
+So I’ve decided to dust this series off because my Google calendar keeps reminding me I have a blog post “due.”
+(Since I’m the kind of person who enters every one of their to-dos into an online calendar and then procrastinates on actually doing them.)

 From the website of a nursery located in a community called – get this – Boring, Oregon: “Many growers and retailers find Pinus mugo (mugo pine) possesses many appealing qualities.
 The plant is attractive, adaptable, available, inexpensive to produce, easy to sell and relatively free of pests.
 It is also extremely cold-hardy… Yet, mugo pine is not a favored selection for homeowners due to its unpredictable growth rate, size and shape.”
 The website then goes on to state mugo pines can range from 3′ to 45′ in height.
 Yeah.
 I’d call that unpredictable.